hellgate75/selenium2easytest/README.md

 `Command line interface`: Executable class running a the test suite and accepting a custom path for the Test Suite configuration property file (`com.selenium2.easy.test.server.Main`)

-`Maven Plugin`: Maven plugin to run the execution as a maven process in the goals `test_compile:connect` (to run the Test Suite) and the `test:disconnect` (to dispose and collect the maven statistics from the engine)
+`Maven Plugin`: Maven plugin to run the execution as a maven process in the goals `test:execute` (to run the Test Suite)

 ## Work in progress :